 You Can Change These Numbers

-Regis’ criminology program opens more doors to career opportunity.
-The skills taught are useful in law enforcement, social services, private and industrial security, loss prevention, counseling, and many other fields.
-You’ll be able to deter criminal activity in the field that fits your passion.
+Regis’ program opens the door to many criminology jobs full of advancement potential.
+You’ll be able to deter criminal behavior in the field that fits your passion.

 Course work progresses beyond general behaviors and causes of crime to focus on specific issues, such as juvenile crime, violence in the workplace and terrorism.